netcon-consulting/clearswift-external-commands/decrypt_pdf/README.md

 decrypt_pdf.py V1.0.0
 =====================

-Attempts to decrypt PDF using a provided list of passwords and optionally scans contents with AV and removes encryption.
+Attempt to decrypt PDF using a provided list of passwords and optionally scan contents with AV and removes encryption.

 ## Parameters
 * name_expression_list (string): name of lexical expression list with passwords